 All mid-tier audit firms are affiliated with global audit networks.
 However, the extent of their ties differs depending on size of the networks.
-Some have formed alliances that are at the same level of those of the large-sized audit firms, while others maintain moderate ties, only having the right to use the networks' logos and brand and getting referral of audit engagements from network firms in other countries, but not implementing audit manuals.
-Although all mid-tier audit firms undergo global reviews, there are substantial differences in terms of frequency and review area.
+Some have formed alliances that are at the same level of those of the large-sized audit firms, while others maintain moderate ties, only having the right to use the networks' logos and brand, and receiving referral of audit engagements from network firms in other countries, but are not provided with audit manuals and other information or undergo global reviews.